 After the Meeting Introduction – The Middle

 After your meeting introduction, the agenda steps between the Introduction and Wrap comprise the middle steps.
-Our other posts focus on what you can do between the introduction and wrap to build, decide, and prioritize issues.
-We also provide a separate blog that deals exclusively with a robust approach to the Wrap-up.
-See How to Manage the Parking Lot and Wrap-up Meetings for HOW TO manage the end of a meting or workshop.
+Our other articles focus on what you can do between the introduction and wrap to build, decide, and prioritize issues.
+We also provide a detailed article that provides a thorough approach to the Wrap-up.
+See How to Manage the Parking Lot and Wrap-up Meetings for HOW TO manage the end of your meting or workshop.

 Become Part of the Solution While You Improve Your Facilitation, Leadership, and Methodology Skills